Melke Hanne Haydo: Life

+Legacy

 Following Melke's death, his brother Shemun Hanne Haydo, who had been imprisoned, escaped and reorganized remaining Syriac community.
 He successfully liberated Basibrin, rescuing many of kidnapped women and children.

+In 2023, a historic photograph of Melke was rediscovered by a French researcher, Matin Damart, where it was then part of a handover ceremony.
+The photo of Melke was also discussed at a presentation in the Netherlands, with a speech delivered by Bishop Polycarpus Augin Aydin recounting the lives of him and his brother Shamoun.